- Poly Fluoro Ltd

 Our journey through the polymer space has seen us delve deep into two such plastics: PEEK and PPS.
 While both PEEK and PPS are certainly injection mouldable (that is to say, they have a decent enough ‘melt flow’ that would allow them to be injected into a mould to give a final shape), there remain some complications with regards to the processing.

-Temperature – both PEEK and PPS melt at temperatures well above 300°C. This implies that any heating equipment designed for low-temperature plastics, such as Polypropylene (which melts at ~160°C) may struggle to maintain such high temperatures
+Temperature – both injection moulding PEEK and PPS requires melting at temperatures well above 300°C. This implies that any heating equipment designed for low-temperature plastics, such as Polypropylene (which melts at ~160°C) may struggle to maintain such high temperatures

 Equipment – while higher temperatures can be attained using additional or higher kilowatt heaters, the equipment itself often needs to be modified to handle PEEK.
 Our own experience with compression moulding told us that PEEK reacts to metals in a way that makes handling it in its liquid state very difficult.
 The screw and barrel of a normal injection moulding press would be unlikely to survive more than a few months with PEEK flowing inside it